lunagariyagreshi/lunagariyagreshi/README.md

 ---

-## 🧠 DSA & Problem Solving
+## ## 🧠 DSA & Problem Solving

-I consistently solve Data Structures and Algorithm problems to enhance my analytical thinking and coding proficiency.
-My focus is on recognizing patterns and applying optimal approaches to different problem types.

-💡 Goal: To develop strong problem-solving ability and write clean, efficient solutions under time constraints.
+Preparing for **technical interviews and coding assessments** by strengthening problem-solving skills and understanding core DSA concepts.

+### 🎯 Interview Preparation

+* 🧩 Focus on **patterns and approaches** rather than memorizing solutions
+* ⏱️ Analyze **Time & Space Complexity** for every solution
+* 🔍 Practice choosing the **right data structure and algorithm**
+* 💡 Improve ability to explain **approach, logic, and trade-offs**
+* ⚡ Work on writing **optimized and clean code**
+* 🐛 Practice identifying and fixing edge cases and bugs
+* 🗣️ Improve explaining solutions clearly during technical interviews

+### 🚀 Goal

+> **Solve problems efficiently, explain the approach clearly, and write production-quality code under interview conditions.**

 ---